 “Holistic nutrition was a tough sell to the guys at Camp Lejeune at first,” Sacra admitted.
 “There’s a huge link between food and mood, but to a bunch of young Marines, it sounds like some kind of new-age craziness.
 Then again, when you’re sick and tired of being sick and tired, you get to the point where you’re willing to try anything.”

-A more helpful approach, they found, was to tell wounded Marines that Mayan and Aztec warriors consumed chia seeds before going into battle, Sacra said, and that the Wall Street Journal reported that Baltimore Ravens running back Ray Rice supplements his diet with chia seeds for energy and digestive health.
+A more helpful approach, they found, was to tell wounded Marines that Mayan and Aztec warriors consumed chia seeds before going into battle, Sacra said, and that the Wall Street Journal reported that an all-pro NFL running back supplements his diet with chia seeds for energy and digestive health.
 And, yes, these are the same seeds used to grow Chia Pets.

 And so, a handful of skeptical young Marines at Camp Lejeune did, indeed, decide to try the SFHW Warrior Wellness Program a few years ago, and the change it made in them, both physically and mentally, ultimately led to the program becoming adjunct training for the base’s Wounded Warrior Battalion, Sacra said.